ArisGr/Mallocing/README.md

 # Mallocing

 Mallocing is an open-source, scalable library to intercept function calls of malloc, calloc, realloc, free in C and new,delete in C++ to place allocation objects on heterogeneous memory systems.
-It is replaces the original functions of glibc with custom ones by using the respective functions of the MEMKIND API.
+It replaces the original functions of glibc with custom ones by using the respective functions of the MEMKIND API.
 The library is compiled into shared object (.so file) and then preloaded to the target executable using LD_PRELOAD.